PyMoDAQ/notebooks/README.md

 # Notebooks

-This package contains Various Jupyter notebooks to illustrate some PyMoDAQ features:
+This repository contains Various Jupyter notebooks to illustrate some PyMoDAQ features:

 # About PyMoDAQ's Data